Seal of Biliteracy for the State of Utah

 The Seal of Biliteracy is an award issued by the state department of education and local school district to recognize a student who has attained proficiency in English and one or more other World Languages by high school graduation.
 The recognition of attaining biliteracy becomes part of the student’s official Park City High School Transcript.
 The Seal serves to certify attainment of biliteracy for students, employers, and universities.
 It is a statement of accomplishment that helps to signal evidence of a student’s readiness for career and college, and for engagement as a global citizen.

-Students are required to provide evidence of language proficiency in both English and a Second Language through approved assessments such as ACT, SAT, AP, AAPPL, WIDA, etc. For a full list of qualifying assessments, see the Seal of Biliteracy application.
+To qualify, students are required to provide evidence of language proficiency in both English and a Second Language through approved assessments in grades 9-12 such as ACT, SAT, AP, AAPPL, WIDA, etc. For a full list of qualifying assessments, see page 2 of the Seal of Biliteracy application.
+Not all listed assessments are offered by the Park City School District.
+Outside testing may be available (contact DLI/ELL Coordinator Martin Briggs if you have questions).

-Seal of Biliteracy Applications are due to the Park City High School Registrar by May 15 of the student’s Senior year.
-Students should not submit this application until they have taken the requisite assessments and can self-report their scores*.
+Applications are due to the Park City High School Registrar by May 15 of the student’s SENIOR year.

-*AP Exception for Seniors: AP scores are released over the summer, therefore, Seniors waiting for their AP scores should submit their application by the May 15 deadline.
+*AP Exception for Seniors ONLY: AP scores are released over the summer, therefore, Seniors waiting for their AP scores should submit their application by the May 15 deadline.
 Transcripts will be updated appropriately upon score verification in August.